-Refugees seeking ‘safe haven’ among 49 killed in New Zealand massacre
+What we know about the people killed in the New Zealand shooting

 Forty years ago, Haji Daoud Nabi fled war in his native Afghanistan and resettled his family in New Zealand.

-In his new home, the 71-year-old would come to run an Afghan Association, welcoming other refugees and attending the Al Noor mosque in Christchurch where he usually sat in the front row, his son told reporters.
+In his new home, the 71-year-old would eventually run an Afghan Association, welcoming other refugees and attending the Al Noor mosque in Christchurch, where he usually sat in the front row, his son told reporters.

-But on Friday, Nabi was late, so he took a seat in the back — a decision that would place him on the front lines of New Zealand’s deadliest mass shooting in recent history.
+But on Friday, Nabi was late, so he took a seat in the back – placing him on the front lines of New Zealand’s deadliest mass shooting in recent history.

-When a gunman espousing white supremacist views and a cadre of weapons stormed the mosque just before evening prayers began, Nabi reportedly shielded a family friend from the gunfire, his son told reporters.
+When a gunman stormed the mosque just before evening prayers began, Nabi reportedly shielded a family friend from the gunfire, his son told reporters.

 Most Read Nation & World Stories